501Good/barbarisms/Barbarisms.md

 Thus we are left with two groups that are significantly different: Small-Big (pop. less than 250,000) and Large-Biggest (pop. between 250,000 and 1,000,000).
 Cities with more than million population kind of got out of our way.
 We suppose that the explanation to this may lie in a fact that many people from smaller cities move to the bigger ones, thus bringing their linguistic habits with them and mixing our samples.

-However, even that the diffenece is present, it is very small (less than 1%).
+However, even that the difference is present, it is very small (less than 1%).
 We should probably look at other sociolinguistic factors like age, gender or education to get some bigger difference in the usage of Anglophone Barbarisms in Russian web-discourse.